 language@usc administers competency exams for many languages not commonly taught at USC.
-Competency exams can be used to fulfill the Foreign Language Requirement.
+Competency exams can be used to fulfill the three-semester foreign language requirement.
+Exams cannot fulfill the fourth semester requirement.
 Languages taught at USC are not eligible for this method of testing.

-Competency exams are administered on the Friday of Week 10 of classes during the Fall and Spring semesters.
+FLATS exams are administered on the Friday of Week 10 of classes during the Fall and Spring semesters.
 You must register for the Fall exam by October 1 and by March 1 for the Spring exam.
 Click “Test Dates” on the navigation bar above for exam dates.
+UPenn exams are administered ad hoc; students who have successfully registered for UPenn exams will be contacted to set up test times.

-If your language test is not offered by FLATS, check the Penn Language Center (PLC).
+If a test in your language is not offered by FLATS, check the Penn Language Center (PLC) below, Option 2.

 (To register: Scroll down to Non-Penn students and complete the form.
-Where it asks for proctor name, please use “Dan Bayer”, danbayer at usc dot edu for the email.
+Where it asks for proctor name, please use “USC”, language at usc dot edu for the email.
 Results should be sent to same.)
+UPenn exams are administered individually; students will be contacted to schedule a test time.

 Please note that American Sign Language (ASL) is not eligible for fulfillment of USC’s foreign language requirement.